ChasNelson1990/python-for-data-course/README.md

 The overall aim of this course it to:

 1. introduce key Python libraries for data wrangling, data analysis and data visualisation within the comfort of the Jupyter framework
-2. introduce ways of sharing analyses with those without coding ability
+2. introduce concepts of code reproducibility and ways of sharing analyses with those without coding ability

 ## Philosophy